Grow Herbs for Teas at Home with our DIY Guide

 HERBAL TEA GARDEN GROWING GUIDE

+If you are excited about the idea of growing herbs for tea, this article can help you to get started with recommended herbs and how to grow them.
 Follow the directions below to start your seeds.
 Keep your seeds in their sealed packet in a cool, dry place until ready to sow.

 To harvest your herbal teas

 To harvest and store your herbs, there a a few simple rules to keep in mind.
 Harvest early in the day, after the dew has dried, but while the herbs are still lush in the cool of the morning.
 Most herbs are at their peak just before they bloom.
 Use fresh, or air dry carefully out of the direct sun, in the oven, or even in the microwave.
-See website for more instructions.
-If you’re looking for ornamental kettles to add to your tea time collection – In The Kitchen has the top 10 coolest kettles we’ve ever found.

 And now to the herbs!